Evermore: Year-end lists

 By the time Evermore was released, many publications had already issued their year-end rankings of the best albums of 2020.
-The album nonetheless managed to appear on multiple lists: it ranked first (shared with Folklore) on lists complied by NJ.com, USA Today, and Chris Willman of Variety; and within the top 10 by Jon Bream of the Minnesota Star Tribune, The Philadelphia Inquirer, and the Tampa Bay Times.
+The album nonetheless managed to appear on multiple lists: it ranked first (shared with Folklore) on lists compiled by NJ.com, USA Today, and Chris Willman of Variety; and within the top 10 by Jon Bream of the Minnesota Star Tribune, The Philadelphia Inquirer, and the Tampa Bay Times.
 Evermore finished at number 19 on Metacritic's aggregated list of 2020 year-end rankings, based on placements in publications' year-end lists.